Chapter 5: Repeating with Predicates

 - For bytes, there are three different categories of parser:

-, but guarantees that it will consume at leastm
+take_while_m_nis liketake_while, but guarantees that it will consume at leastmbytes, and no more thannbytes.

 extern crate nom; use std::error::Error; use nom::IResult; use nom::bytes::complete::{tag, take_until, take_while}; use nom::character::{is_space}; use nom::sequence::{terminated}; fn parse_sentence(input: &str) -> IResult<&str, &str> { terminated(take_until("."), take_while(|c| c == '.' || c == ' '))(input) } fn main() -> Result<(), Box<dyn Error>> { let (remaining, parsed) = parse_sentence("I am Tom.
 I write Rust.")?; assert_eq!(parsed, "I am Tom"); assert_eq!(remaining, "I write Rust."); let parsing_error = parse_sentence("Not a sentence (no period at the end)"); assert!(parsing_error.is_err()); Ok(()) }